Want to sue the police for unlawful arrest? Discover how our Sydney client fared in his civil action against the police.

-Relying on that sole allegation, the police officer in question arrested AB.
+Relying on that sole allegation, the police arrested AB.
 At the time of the arrest, AB was living in a hostel and his arrest was very public.
 During the arrest AB was given no reason for his apprehension.
 AB was ultimately released without charge when the police considered the scant evidence against him.

-We made a further suggestion that our client was unfairly targeted because he was previously known to police – despite that involvement coming about because he had previously been a victim of crime.
+We made a further suggestion that our client was unfairly targeted because he was previously known to police.
+Despite that involvement happening because he had previously been a victim of crime!
 Once again, being previously known to police is no grounds for arrest.
 Police settled on AB’s claim of unlawful arrest.